max-pfeiffer/uvicorn-gunicorn-poetry/README.md

 Any feedback is highly appreciated and will be considered.

 ## Usage
+The image is publicly available on Docker Hub: [pfeiffermax/uvicorn-gunicorn-poetry](https://hub.docker.com/r/pfeiffermax/uvicorn-gunicorn-poetry)

-This image just provides a platform that you can use to build upon your own multistage builds.
+It just provides a platform that you can use to build upon your own multistage builds.
 So it consequently does not contain an application itself.
-Please check out the example application on how to use that image and how to build a container efficiently.
+Please check out the [example application](https://github.com/max-pfeiffer/uvicorn-gunicorn-poetry/tree/master/examples/fast_api_multistage_build) on how to use that image and build a container efficiently.

 Please be aware that your application needs an application layout without src folder which is proposed in [fastapi-realworld-example-app](https://github.com/nsidnev/fastapi-realworld-example-app).